voxeljet (NASDAQ:VJET) Posts Earnings Results, Beats Expectations By $0.25 EPS

-voxeljet (NASDAQ:VJET) released its quarterly earnings data on Tuesday.
-The company reported ($0.12) EPS for the quarter, topping analysts’ consensus estimates of ($0.37) by $0.25, MarketWatch Earnings reports. voxeljet had a negative return on equity of 78.21% and a negative net margin of 80.89%.
+voxeljet (NASDAQ:VJET) announced its quarterly earnings data on Tuesday.
+The company reported ($0.12) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.37) by $0.25, MarketWatch Earnings reports. voxeljet had a negative net margin of 80.89% and a negative return on equity of 78.21%.

 About voxeljet